The William W. Jenkins Creative Writing Scholarship

 - Drama (dialogues) may be typed single-spaced with double-spacing used to separate characters’ speeches.
 Page numbers must appear in the upper right-hand corner of all pages.

-- Written work should be placed in a sturdy folder (not a ring-binder) with the following information clearly presented on the cover: applicant’s full name / current mailing address / telephone number / email address / academic major / year in school / Eagle account number.
+- Written work should be placed in a sturdy folder (not a ring-binder) with the following information clearly presented on the cover: applicant’s full name / current mailing address / telephone number / email address / academic major / year in school / T number.

-Portfolios will be judged by professionals in the field of creative writing.
+Portfolios will be judged by the Creative Writing faculty: Professors Ductan, O'Rourke, Pelton, and Saya.
 Should too few portfolios be submitted or the quality of submissions be considered excessively weak, no award will be given.
-The decision of the judge(s) will be considered final.